 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for Medicare-covered preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
+The plan only covers this screening if you have certain risk factors There is no coinsurance, copayment, or deductible for

+Services that are covered for you What you must pay when you get these services and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. members eligible for this preventive screening.
+Acupuncture for chronic low back pain You pay a \$20 copay for each Covered services include: Medicare-covered Acupuncture Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: treatment.
+You pay a \$20 copay for each For the purpose of this benefit, chronic low back pain is defined as: supplemental Non-Medicare Acupuncture treatment. • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 You pay a \$20 copay for each Medicare-covered Acupuncture treatment.
-You pay a \$20 copay for each supplemental Non-Medicare Acupuncture treatment.
+No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the